 So why am I telling you this?
 Simple, because the above flow – a series of requests being made to different software services – is Amazon Alexa.

-In other words, Amazon Alexa is a cloud-based service which can understand voice requests, and then the correct software service(s) will be spoken to in order to process your request.
+In other words, Amazon Alexa is a cloud-based service which can understand voice requests (unless it’s playing up!), and then the correct software service(s) will be spoken to in order to process your request.

 This might be a ‘discover music’ service, or it might be a ‘smart doorbell video’ service, or a ‘control a smart plug device’ service.
 Whatever it is, Jeff Bezos’ ruling in 2002 that all Amazon software should follow an API mandate was really important – because this ruling is what (eventually) given life to Amazon Alexa.